-For example, one of the telltale signs of GERD is the baby having trouble with adequate weight gain.
+For example, some of the telltale signs of GERD are lip-smacking, fussy behavior, spit-ups, or inadequate weight gain.

 This is because they throw up so much that very little of the food stays down to help them grow and gain weight.

 Sometimes, babies find this so traumatic that they begin to refuse the bottle because they automatically associate it with the discomfort of throwing up.